gep13-talks/CakeDemos/PITCHME.md

 ## What is Cake?

 Note:
-Full disclosure, I am one of three maintainers of the Cake project on GitHub
+Full disclosure, I am one of three maintainers of the Cake project on GitHub.

-Some history/information
+Some history/information:
 - Open Source
 - Supports the most common tools out of the box
 - Cross Platform (Windows OS X Linux)